 At age 20, she contracted Guillain-Barre Syndrome which left her paralyzed for months.
 While in the emergency room, Shirley had a near-death experience that changed her life.

-For 32 years, Shirley followed her husband around the world, moving from one duty station to the next.
-During her time in Israel, she was the Director of the American Embassy Women’s Group Preschool in Kfar Shmaryahu.
+For 32 years Shirley followed her husband around the world as they moved from duty station to duty station.
+During her time in Israel, she was the director of the American Embassy Women’s Group Preschool in Kfar Shmaryahu.

-She lived among the Pitjantjara Aborigines as well as the opal miners of Outback South Australia.
+She lived among the aborigine, the Pitanjara, and the opal miners of the Outback, South Australia.

-Between 2000-2010, she made numerous trips to East Timor (Timor Leste) volunteering with an American doctor at the Bairo Pite Clinic in Dili.
-She worked closely with lepers, and those suffering from tropical diseases, tuberculosis, malaria, AIDS and Post Traumatic Stress Disorder (PTSD.)
+Between 2000-2010, she made trips to East Timor (Timor Leste) as a volunteer working with an American doctor at the Bairo Pite Clinic in Dili.
+She worked closely with lepers, those suffering from tropical diseases, tuberculosis, malaria, AIDS and Post Traumatic Stress Disorder (PTSD.)

 She does extensive traveling these days while enjoying the magic on each new path she discovers.

 Stirling Crebbs has been a freelance artist for over 25 years.
 She has illustrated numerous books, created mosaic walls, educational posters, t-shirts and much more, as well as designing greeting cards for Recycled Paper Greetings since 1997.

 Stirling also teaches Pilates full-time and has been for the past 9 years.

 She was thrilled to have the opportunity to get back to her art and illustrate for The Come Walk With Me Series.
 When she’s not teaching or illustrating she loves spending time with her two grandchildren Asher and Hadley.